ziyaboraEsmer/lvgl_editor/README.md

 **Note**: This version is for preview purposes only and not suitable for production.

-### Currently Supported Features:
+### Currently Supported Features

-- Basic built-in widgets (`lv_obj`, `lv_label`, `lv_slider`, `lv_button`, etc.).
+- Most of the built-in widgets (`lv_obj`, `lv_label`, `lv_slider`, `lv_button`, `lv_chart`, `lv_scale` etc.).
 - Load XML components at runtime from files or data (part of LVGL as an open-source MIT-licensed feature).
-- Style sheets and local styles supporting basic style properties.
+- Style sheets and local styles supporting most of the style properties.
 - Nest components and widgets at any depth.
 - Dynamically instantiate XML components in C.
-- Register images and fonts accessible by name in XML (only files are supported; fonts/images are not exported as C).
+- Register images and fonts accessible by name in XML
 - Use constants for widget and style properties.
 - Define, pass, and use parameters for components.
+- XML auto-completion, and syntax error highlighting.
+- Inspector mode to drag and resize the widgets by mouse
+- Event and subject handling.
+- VSCode plugin
+- Update style properties from Figma

-Please refer to the examples to learn the XML syntax or read [this page](https://docs.lvgl.io/master/details/other-components/xml.html) for more information.
+Please refer to the examples to learn the XML syntax or read [this page](https://docs.lvgl.io/master/details/auxiliary-modules/xml/index.html) for more information.

 ### Future Plans

-We aim to release v0.2 in **April 2025** and v0.3 in **July 2025**, which will include:
+We aim to release v0.3 in **July 2025**, which will include:

-- XML auto-completion, syntax error highlighting, and common hotkeys (e.g., Ctrl+click to jump to declarations).
-- Widget highlighting: Hovering over widgets in the preview will show their size, padding, margins, etc.
-- Support for all style properties.
-- Support for most LVGL widgets, including complex ones like tabview, chart, span, scale, table, and buttonmatrix.
-- MicroPython support.
+- Translation support.
+- Eclipse plugin
+- Link images to Figma
+- Theme switching support
-- Event and subject handling.
+- Debug panel to adjust subject
-- Font manager for exporting fonts as C.
-- Image manager for exporting images as C and supporting scaling/color format changes (all configurable via XML).
-- Basic translation support.
+- Animations
-- Memory monitoring and performance estimation tools.
-- Commenting support in the online preview.

 ## Business Model